-Owing to online format and delivery, I will not have traditional office hours, but do not let that deter you from contacting me if you have questions or need assistance in some way.
-I will check email and Blackboard daily, typically in the evening, and will reply to you as soon as I am able.
+Owing to online format and delivery, I will not have traditional office hours, but do not let that deter you from contacting me if you have questions or need assistance in some way!
+I will check email and Blackboard multiple times per day and will reply to you as soon as I am able.

-Welcome to the Winter Online Session for History 101!
+Welcome to the May Summer Session for History 101!
 Over the next three weeks, you will essentially do an entire semester of class in an abbreviated format.
 Most students have very good reasons for enrolling in winter or summer courses, and with online delivery, but some common reasons are not so good.
 Remember, you are doing an entire semester in a compressed way, which means you will have less time to spread out your labors.
 It is vital that you put effort into the course on a daily basis!

 So, what does this mean I will need to do?
-Optimally, you will read a chapter of your textbook and the documents reader each day, and then attempt the two quizzes that correspond to them, and then engage in discussion posts.
+Optimally, you should read a chapter of your textbook and the documents reader each day, complete the corresponding reading guide if you so choose, then take the two quizzes that correspond to them, and then engage in discussion posts.
 However, in theory, you may work ahead as you feel comfortable doing.
 Pay careful attention to announcements, due dates, and check in on Blackboard on a daily basis.

 How is the material broken up?
-There are eleven chapters in this course.
-The first six chapters should be worked on from the day you begin up through January 10, when the midterm exam over those six will be opened.
-Then, on January 11, begin working on the remaining five chapters.
-The final exam will be made available on Friday, January 18, and remain available until Sunday evening, January 20.
+There are eleven chapters in this course, divided into two units.
+The first six chapters, comprising unit one, should be worked on from the day you begin up through May 19, when the exam over them will be opened.
+Then, on May 20, begin working on the remaining chapters, making up unit two, with the final exam available on May 28.
+The final exam is over those chapters only and is not comprehensive or cumulative.
+The final exam will remain open until Sunday evening, May 30.
 More will be explained later in this syllabus.

 A note of caution on Blackboard!
 If you are in any way familiar with Blackboard, then you know that she is a finicky beast.
-When you are doing any kind of work, please make sure that all other windows on your computer are closed (i.e. you are not listening to Spotify and looking at pictures of cats at the same time) and that you have a reliable internet connection.
+When you are doing any kind of work, please make sure that all other windows on your computer are closed (i.e., you are not listening to Spotify and looking at pictures of cats at the same time) and that you have a reliable internet connection.
 If you encounter an issue, there are some things which I can resolve on my end (such as the system crashing or locking up in the middle of a quiz - I can reopen that for you, but you will have to start over), but other major system issues above and beyond my skill set may need to wait until WKU resolves them.
 Again, keep an eye on announcements and email in case there is any scheduled Blackboard downtime.